 Customer Retention Rate

-Businesses can increase their customer retention rate by improving customer service, creating loyalty programs and offering discounts for repeat purchases.
-Learn more about key customer service metrics by reading our post on customer service KPIs and metrics and our tips for improving the customer experience.
+Businesses can increase their customer retention rate by improving customer service, creating loyalty programs, and offering discounts for repeat purchases.
+(Learn more about key customer-service KPIs and metrics, which includes tips for improving the customer experience.)

 Shopping Cart Abandonment Rate

-A company's shopping cart abandonment rate is how often customers place products in a virtual shopping cart while shopping online but then leave the site before they check out or purchase anything.
-Most online retailers lose 60-80% of their shopping carts, with top performers only losing 25%.
+A company’s shopping cart abandonment rate gauges how often customers place products in a virtual shopping cart but leave the site before completing purchases.
+Most online retailers lose 60% to 80% of their shopping carts, with top performers only losing 25%.

 -